 A common issue when managing a remote team is answering a seemingly simple question - "what is my team working on?"

 When you were in the office, you could rely on a lot of passive data points, observation, meetings, and random water-cooler conversations to figure out what people were doing.
-This continuous data gathering exercise (passive or active) gave you a sense of how everything was going, which made your job easier.
+This continuous data gathering exercise (passive or active) gave you a sense of team performance, which made your job easier.

 Now that you are remote, you have fewer data points and observational cues on hand, which means it's easy to feel disconnected and out of touch with your team.